-Upon completion of the transaction, it is expected that the Star Gas LLC board will consist of the following persons, all of whom currently serve as directors of Star Gas Corporation: Irik P. Sevin, Chairman of the Board; Audrey L. Sevin; William G. Powers, Jr.; Thomas J. Edelman; Paul Biddelman; Wolfgang Traber; and William P. Nicoletti.
-Elizabeth Lanier will withdraw as a director upon completion of the transaction, as a result of additional duties associated with a new job.
+The Star Gas LLC board consists of the following persons, all of whom served as directors of Star Gas Corporation, our former general partner: Irik P. Sevin, Chairman of the Board; Audrey L. Sevin; William G. Powers, Jr.; Thomas J. Edelman; Paul Biddelman; Wolfgang Traber; and William P. Nicoletti.
+Elizabeth Lanier withdrew as a director upon completion of the transaction, as a result of additional duties associated with a new job.
 She will be replaced by a director selected by the Star Gas LLC board, and the new director will not be an officer or employee of Star Gas LLC or any of its affiliates.